Premier of Ontario: History

 Conservative James Whitney ended more than 30 years of Liberals rules and became premier in 1905.
-Through legislation he amended the Executive Council Act to add a separate office of the President of the Executive Council.
+Through legislation he amended the Executive Council Act to add a separate office of the president of the executive council.
 A separate expense line was also added to provide budget for a "Premier and President of Executive Council Department" that year.
-The departments was further renamed in 1907 to "Office of the Prime Minister and President of the Council"..
-The Department was responsible for providing administrative support to the Prime Minister of Ontario, and was one of the smallest agencies of the Ontario Government, consisting of just two Chief Clerks (one for the Premier and one for the Executive Council), one Assistant Clerk and a Stenographer.
+The department was further renamed in 1907 to "Office of the Prime Minister and President of the Council".
+The department was responsible for providing administrative support to the prime minister of Ontario, and was one of the smallest agencies of the Ontario Government, consisting of just two chief clerks (one for the premier and one for the executive council), one assistant clerk and a stenographer.

 The term "Prime Minister of Ontario" remained in colloquial use until the government of Bill Davis formal adopted the usage of the term Premier in 1971, and legally changed the title in 1983.
 However, in French the prime minister–premier distinction does not exist, the premier is still referred to as premier ministre (masculine) or première ministre (feminine).
 This directly translates to 'first minister' or 'prime minister' in English, with both the federal and provincial first ministers being styled the same way.

 Ontario political trends have been noted as running opposite to the trends of the federal government, with the premier and the prime minister usually coming from different types of parties.
 For example, in the 21st century, the federal and provincial liberal parties were only jointly in power from 2003 to 2005 and 2015 to 2018, or approximately 5 years out of 21 years cumulatively, and there was no overlap between federal and provincial conservative parties.
 This trend has held strongly since approximately 1950, despite Ontario being the largest province in Canada.

 Most premiers have taken office between the ages of 40 and 60.
 With the exception of Thomas Laird Kennedy, who was 70 when he served less than a year as an interim party leader, the last premier to become premier outside of the 40-60 age range was Mitchell Hepburn, who was 38 when he became premier in 1934.

 Geographically, the premier has been an MPP from Toronto, the Greater Toronto Area, or Ottawa since 2003.
 Generally however, premiers have come from communities throughout Ontario, including Eastern Ontario, the Lake Huron and Lake Erie coasts, the Greater Toronto Hamilton Area, and from communities further north, such as North Bay and Sault Ste.
 Marie.